Thursday, September 8, 2016

 Adal Ramones and his daughter.
 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-About “No Manches Frida,” the American critics have not said anything negative or positive because they haven't seen the movie, the distribution company focuses on marketing the film for Hispanics only.
+About “No Manches Frida,” the American critics have not said anything negative or positive because they haven’t seen the movie.
+The distribution company focuses on marketing the film to Hispanics only.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

 One of the main reasons to go out to the movies is to laugh and have fun.
-The audience will be entertained with this teen's comedy, because “No Manches Frida” is a feel-good movie.
+This teen comedy will entertain the audience because “No Manches Frida” is a feel-good movie.

 REIK, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016